StringerMus/pinch-app/README.md

 ![home](media/home/home.JPG)

 ### Responsive
 If the width of the screen is less than 768px, this change the layout of the page.
-The page turns into a single column - The posts details moves underneath the image and the popular items section will move under the search bar and it will change to a list of three.
+The page turns into a single column - The posts details moves underneath the image.
+After the width reduces less than 992px, the popular items section will move under the search bar and it will change to a list of three.

 ## Posts